 Looking for the perfect business credit card for your growing startup?
 This comprehensive review examines Mercury's credit card offerings alongside alternatives like Rho, Brex, and Ramp to help determine which financial solution best fits your evolving business needs.

-Mercury, a San Francisco-based fintech founded in 2017 with $163M in backing from top VCs, specializes in banking services for tech companies and startups.
+Mercury, a San Francisco-based fintech founded in 2017 backed by top VCs, specializes in banking services for tech companies and startups.
 While their Mercury IO business card has gained popularity in the early-stage ecosystem, many founders explore alternatives when launching and as they scale.

 This guide evaluates Mercury's business credit solutions based on information from their website and third-party reviews, helping VC-backed startups make informed financial decisions.